sarakonradi/nest-simulator/doc/guides/spatial/guide_spatially_structured_networks.rst

     :start-after: #{ conn8 #}
     :end-before: #{ end #}

-You have to use synapse models if you want to set, e.g., the receptor type of connections or parameters for plastic synapse models.
+You have to use synapse |models| if you want to set, e.g., the receptor type of connections or parameters for plastic synapse |models|.
 These can not be set in distance-dependent ways at present.

 .. _sec:dev_subregions: